patilanec/aura-grow/README.md

 ## Usage

+1. **Connect Wallet** (Recommended): Click "Connect Wallet" to connect directly with your Web3 wallet
-1. Enter an EVM wallet address (0x...) or ENS name
+2. **Manual Entry**: Alternatively, enter an EVM wallet address (0x...) or ENS name manually
-2. The app fetches your total USD balance from AURA
+3. The app fetches your total USD balance from AURA
-3. Use the scenario controls to explore different interest rates and time periods
+4. Use the scenario controls to explore different interest rates and time periods
-4. Compare simple vs compound interest growth in the interactive chart
+5. Compare simple vs compound interest growth in the interactive chart

 ## API Integration